Ups and Downs

-WASHINGTON (DTN) -- There were fewer middle-sized farms in 2017 than five years earlier, and the age of the average farm operator continues to tick upward, according to results of the 2017 Census of Agriculture released Thursday.
+There were fewer middle-sized farms in 2017 than five years earlier, and the age of the average farm operator continues to tick upward, according to results of the 2017 Census of Agriculture.

-USDA boasted the 2017 Census of Agriculture includes 6.4 million new points of information about farms and ranches and the people who run them, breaking down more information to the county level.
+USDA states the 2017 Census of Agriculture includes 6.4 million new points of information about farms and ranches, and the people who run them, breaking down more information to the county level.
 The data is used by policymakers to help determine local funding for a variety of programs, and the census data is often used to highlight specific information about farms and ranches.

-USDA's National Agricultural Statistics Service said the data shows that both farm numbers and land in farms have had small declines since the last census in 2012.
-There are more large farms and more small farms but fewer "middle-sized farms," according to the data.
+USDA’s National Agricultural Statistics Service says the data shows both farm numbers and land in farms have had small declines since the last census in 2012.
+There are more large farms and more small farms, but fewer “middle-sized farms,” according to the data.
 The average age of all farmers and ranchers also continues to rise.

 According to the data, there were 85,127 farms with 2,000 or more acres in 2017, and those operators made up 58% of all farmland.
 At the same time, the 273,000 smallest farmers, each with under 10 acres of ground, made up just 0.1% of all farm ground.